lukasjapan/blog/site/_posts/2020-08-17-the-supernintendo-retropi-casemod.md

 [RetroPie](https://retropie.org.uk/) is well known and makes it easy to set up the emulator on top of Raspbian OS.
 There is really no need here to further explain the installation, just check out their homepage.

-The [driver for the controllers](https://github.com/petrockblog/SNESDev-RPi) have been developed already by petrockblog.
+The [driver for the controllers](https://github.com/petrockblog/SNESDev-RPi) has already been developed by petrockblog.
 There is no need to get my own hands dirty.
 It works fine even without the recommended adapter as long as the GPIO pins are [connected correctly](https://github.com/petrockblog/SNESDev-RPi/blob/master/src/SNESDev.c#L161).